 Not having to go into an office to do your work seems like a dream, right?
 For many people, it may just be an ideal setup as going to an office every day for work can be hard!

 The commute can be challenging (hello, two hours of daily dashboard time!) as well as the distractions of having so many other people around.
 It’s so easy to get to chatting, and before you know it, the day has passed!

 And forget trying to sit down to focus on something when people keep dropping by.
 If you’re like me, you get into a “work zone” where you’re really focused for short periods and can really crank out work.
 However, it makes it nearly impossible if I’m constantly interrupted—easy to happen in an office setting.

-Remotely working seems like a perfect idea, however, it comes with its challenges as well.
+Remotely working seems like a perfect idea; however, it comes with its challenges.
 Here are some great tips and tools for working from home based on my several years of experience.

 Top Tools for Working Remotely – Quick View

 Here are some of the tools to consider for working remotely at home.
 The links below go directly to the section to save you time if you don’t want to scroll through this piece.
 (Though, I’d recommend you read it all as you might get some great ideas!)

 - Adjustable desk

 - Adjustable chair

 Here are some tools to consider when you’re working while traveling.
 These smaller, lighter items will make you comfortable and efficient while taking up less space and weight in your bag.